15 Presidential Blvd STE 201 Bala Cynwyd, PA 19004

 About Dentures in Bala Cynwyd, PA

-Dr. Weinstock offers several options for replacing missing teeth and will work with each patient on an individual basis to determine the best route of treatment.
-Whether you choose dentures, implant secured dentures, or another missing tooth replacement option, Dr. Weinstock will help you restore the function and health of your smile.
+Dr. Weinstock offers several options for replacing missing teeth and will work with each patient individually to determine the best treatment route.
+Whether you choose dentures, implant-secured dentures, or another missing tooth replacement option, Dr. Weinstock will help you restore the function and health of your smile.

 Dr. Weinstock is a highly trained prosthodontist with over 20 years of experience replacing missing teeth and providing other dental services.
-He has undergone extensive training specifically in the art and skill of replacing missing teeth.
-Dr. Weinstock’s custom fabricated dentures will fit aesthetically with your facial proportions for a balanced and beautiful smile.
+He has undergone extensive training in the art and skill of replacing missing teeth.
+Custom-fabricated dentures will fit aesthetically with your facial proportions for a balanced and beautiful smile.

-Dr. David Weinstock will custom design your denture.
-Dr. Weinstock will design a denture that fits securely and looks natural so you can enjoy a confident smile.
-We will send the design plans for your denture to our local dental lab where they will make it.
+Dr. David Weinstock will custom-design your denture.
+He will design a denture that fits securely and looks natural so you can enjoy a confident smile.
+We will send the design plans to our local dental lab, where they will make the denture.

-Once your denture is ready, Dr. Weinstock will make sure that you are happy with the fit and look of your denture.
-If you have any concerns after receiving your denture do not hesitate to call our office or schedule an appointment.
-We are happy to take a look at the fit of your denture and answer any questions you may have, as the adjustment period is different for each individual.
+Once your denture is ready, Dr. Weinstock will ensure you are happy with its fit and appearance.
+If you have any concerns after you get your denture, do not hesitate to call our office or schedule an appointment.
+We are happy to examine the fit of your denture and answer any questions you may have, as the adjustment period is different for each individual.

 Types of Dentures

-We offer multiple different types of dentures in our Bala Cynwood, PA office to cater to each individuals needs.
-Continue reading to learn more about the most common types of dentures we offer in our office.
+Our Bala Cynwood, PA office offers multiple different types of dentures to cater to each individual’s needs.
+Continue to learn more about the most common types of dentures we offer.

 Full Dentures

 Complete dentures are for patients missing an entire arch of teeth, either on top or bottom.
 A traditional denture is typically made of a plastic base that is colored to blend in with the gums.
-This base will stay in place by forming a seal with your gums.
+This base stays in place by forming a seal with the gums.
 Denture adhesive is also available for extra stability.
-Traditional full dentures must be removed daily for a proper cleaning and to give your gum and soft tissues a rest.
-Some denture wearer find full dentures to be bulky and they can affect speech.
-If you are new to wearing them, they will require an adjustment period.

 Partial Dentures